lxkain/multi-isoreg/README.md

 ## Installation

-Typing `make` will compile the code.
-Afterwards, have a look at `test.py` for usage.
+Change the directory to the `mir` subdirectory and type `make`.
+Afterwards, have a look at `main.py` for usage.

 ## Example